Back in 1811, it was 39 pairs of community-minded hands that put money in a glass jar to establish a mutual insurance company of Dutch farmers.

 Growing up on the land, I understand the remoteness and difficulty in receiving high quality services.
 This insight has provided drive for our vision to deliver real, personal service for farmers in an increasingly digital world.

 The best farm insurance is accurate farm insurance, and at Achmea we strongly believe that farmers can’t afford to be underinsured.

 Whether it’s with livestock, crop, glasshouses or poultry, the impacts of underinsurance can be devastating.

 Having witnessed first-hand the damage caused by the Christchurch earthquake in 2011 and the Kaikoura earthquake in 2016, as well as Cyclone Debbie in 2017, I understand that the impact of a loss is wide-reaching, and rarely limited to financial loss alone.

 Disrupting the Australian farm insurance market

 The Achmea approach to farm insurance is different.
-With more than 200 years of partnering with farmers and reducing on-farm risks, our knowledge and international expertise in farm insurance is one of a kind in Australia.
+With more than 200 years of partnering with farmers and reducing on-farm risks, we proudly visit every farm we insure.
+Our local knowledge and international expertise in farm insurance is one of a kind in Australia.

 At Achmea, we approach farm insurance differently from other insurers in the country.
-Our approach is unique in that we are committed to reducing risks and premiums, which means we partner directly with farmers like you.
+Our approach is unique in that we are committed to reducing risks to help build resilience.